mathewgomas-alfred/mathewgomas.io/reference_manual/audio_for_animation.rst

 Exporting with Audio
 --------------------

-To have audio included with you exported animation video you will need to check enable it in the Render Animation options.
+To have audio included with your exported animation video you will need to check enable it in the Render Animation options.
 In the :menuselection:`File --> Render Animation` options there is a checkbox :guilabel:`Include Audio`.
 Make sure that is checked before you export and you should be good to go.